7Cedars/governor-restricted-powers/README.md

 <!-- ROADMAP -->
 ## Known and Open Issues

-- [ ] This protocol is under active development.
-Basic functionality is being implemented.
+- This protocol is under active development.
+Basic functionality is incomplete.

-- [ ] Combining the AccessControl and Governor contracts results in several incoherencies and logical inconsistencies.
+- Combining the AccessControl and Governor contracts results in several inconsistencies.
 Both contracts have their own governance logics and protocol infrastructure.
 The former revolves around designating and revoking _roles_ that give access to functions; while the latter revolves around proposing and voting for _proposals_ that give access to function execution.
-As a result, there are three different execute functions and 89 public functions in the example GovernedIdentity contract.
-- [ ] In the end, this can only be solved by creating an alternative Governor contract that does not assume the use of Token Voting but designated roles in its governance mechanisms.
+As a result
+  - Role restrictions of external functions are set from the governance contract, which is a workflow that invites for setting role restrictions incorrectly.
+They should be set within the functions themselves.
+  - There are three different execute functions.
+One relates to the execution of a proposal (inherited from Governor) while the other two relate to executing an external function (inherited from AccessManager).
+  - There are 89 public functions in total.
+It is excessive and invites for bugs and security risks.
+  - The only way to solve these issues is to create an entirely new governance protocol.

+- The `GovernorDividedPowers` implies two different levels at which votes are cast: A first in which individual members are selected for roles and a second in which role holders vote on proposals.
+These two levels have different voting logics.
+  - The first can be done on the basis of delegated token voting - similar to the default method in the current Governor protocol.
+For example, the 20 members with most delegated votes are automatically given a councillor role in a DAO.
+  - The second cannot have delegated voting and should not (in my opinion) work with weighted votes.
+It works best with N out of M logics that are similar to multisig wallets.
+For example, at least 5 judges need to vote yes from a total of 9 to revert a previous decision made by councillors.
+  - Implementing two different voting logics in a single governance regime is currently too complex.
+A solution is to further abstract away voting systems from the governance system.
+For example linking an external functions to a particular voting mechanism; and collecting several default voting mechanisms in a separate protocol.

+- A few more specific issues:
-- [ ] Adding members to roles during a vote can alter quorum and votes needed to pass proposals.
+  - Adding members to roles during a vote can alter quorum and votes needed to pass proposals.
 Traditionally a similar issue when it comes to ERC20 tokens is handled by the GovernorVotesQuorumFaction extension.
 I did not implement a similar check yet.
-- [ ] The use of PUBLIC_ROLE has not been implemented yet.
+  - The use of PUBLIC_ROLE has not been implemented yet.
-- [ ] The protocol does not properly support accounts and functions with multiple rolls.
-In part, this is because ppenZeppelin's `AccessControl` does not fully support multiple roles restricting the same function.
+  - OpenZeppelin's `AccessManager` does not fully support multiple roles restricting a single function.
+If you call `getTargetFunctionRole` you only receive a single role restriction for a particular function.
+A function that checks if a particular function is restricted by a particular role (as in `hasRole` for accounts) does not yet exist.

 See the [open issues](https://github.com/7Cedars/loyalty-program-contracts/issues) for a full list of proposed features (and known issues).